Masimo: SafetyNet and Patient SafetyNet

-In 2020, amid the COVID-19 pandemic, the company released Masimo SafetyNet—a telehealth system for remote patient monitoring via sensors connected to smartphones.
-The mobile apps transmit this data to a HIPAA-compliant cloud server, allowing it to be monitored by physicians.
+During the COVID-19 pandemic, Masimo introduced Masimo SafetyNet, a telehealth system for remote patient monitoring that uses sensors connected to smartphones, with data transmitted to a HIPAA-compliant cloud platform.

 Rainbow acoustic monitoring

-Rainbow acoustic monitoring provides non-invasive and continuous measurement of respiration rate using an adhesive sensor with an integrated acoustic transducer that is applied to the patient's neck.
-Researchers have evaluated acoustic respiration rate (RRa) and found the acceptable accuracy and significantly fewer false alarms than traditional respiration rate monitoring methods, end-tidal carbon dioxide (EtCO_{2}) and impedance pneumography.
+Masimo’s acoustic respiration monitoring technology provides noninvasive, continuous measurement of respiration rate using an adhesive sensor with an integrated acoustic transducer placed on the patient’s neck.
+Studies have reported that acoustic respiration rate monitoring has comparable accuracy and fewer false alarms than some respiration monitoring methods such as nasal capnography and impedance pneumography in selected patient groups.